 Seifert filled in as AMD’s interim chief executive officer from January to August last year, following the ouster of former CEO Dirk Meyer and until the appointment of Rory Read to lead the company.

-AMD shares (AMD) fell 9.7 percent to $3.62 at the close in New York, the biggest decline since July 20.
+AMD shares (AMD:US) fell 9.7 percent to $3.62 at the close in New York, the biggest decline since July 20.